 The Montane Featherlite is also amazingly warm, surprisingly so, since it’s filled with 750 fill power goose down and not a higher grade like 800 or 850 fill power.
 Montane attributes this to a specialized baffle design that gives the down insulation optimal space to loft.
 Whatever.
 With 140 grams (4.9 ounces of goose down) this jacket is a furnace and beats the pants off of the other down mid-weight down jackets I use in terms of warmth.

 Weighing just 16.2 ounces (in a size XL mens), the exterior of the Featherlite is a lightweight, windproof Pertex Quantum ripstop.
-The jacket has two zippered hand-warmer pockets, a zippered chest pocket, and internal right hand side pocket that secured with a velcro tab, perfectly sized for storing an iPhone or smartphone.
+The jacket has two zippered hand-warmer pockets, a zippered chest pocket, and an internal right-hand side pocket that is secured with a velcro tab, perfectly sized for storing an iPhone or smartphone.

 The sleeves have snug elastic cuffs and the arms are cut so that you can lift them without much hem lift, making Featherlite a good belay jacket too.
 Plus there are hem adjusters to provide a snug fit and prevent wind from blowing up underneath.

 Fit is a big snug when worn over a thick mid-layer, but not enough to require sizing up.
 There’s also a women’s version of this coat and all the colors available are rad.

 The Montane Featherlite Down Jacket is a good buy and recommended.